Canadian Federation for the Humanities and Social Sciences: Congress of the Humanities and Social Sciences

+Congress 2023 was hosted by York University in Toronto.
+With over 10,300 attendees and 67 participating associations, Congress 2023 was one of the biggest scholarly events in Canadian history.

 Big Thinking

 Formerly known as Breakfast on the Hill, the federation's Big Thinking lecture series lets leading researchers offer fresh ideas to Canada's parliamentarians.
 Perhaps more than any other program or lecture series, this one demonstrates the critical link between publicly funded research and policy development.